BrandwatchLtd/bw-psm/README.md

 # bw-psm
-## An extensible expression of Brandwatch at planetary, street level and molecular scales
+## An extensible expression of Brandwatch at Planetary, Street level and Molecular scales

 `npm install` to install